Milwaukee Private Schools

 Catholic Schools

 To ensure that Catholic education is accessible and affordable to as many families as possible, the Archdiocese participates in three State of Wisconsin Parental School Choice programs.
-73 Catholic schools serve over 12,000 students enrolled through these programs, enabling parents to exercise this faith-based, academic option for their children.
-Activities inside and outside the classroom guide students to embrace a life grounded in the Gospel and prayer, creating communities of love and service.
+Seventy-three Catholic schools serve over 12,000 students, enabling parents to exercise this faith-based, academic option for their children.
+Activities inside and outside the classroom guide students to embrace a life grounded in the gospels and prayer, creating communities of love and service.

-The fully accredited curriculum in Catholic schools adheres to all state and federal standards, with students exceeding the national average on standardized tests at all grade levels.
-In addition to individual schools, Seton Catholic Schools (setoncatholicschools.com), with 11 schools in Milwaukee County, and Siena Catholic Schools (sienacatholicschools.org), with six schools in Racine County, share resources while serving a broad spectrum of students from all faiths and backgrounds.
+The fully accredited curriculum in Catholic schools adheres to all state and federal standards, with students exceeding the national average on standardized tests.
+In addition to individual schools, Seton Catholic Schools (setoncatholicschools.com), with 11 schools in Milwaukee County, and Siena Catholic Schools (sienacatholicschools.org), with six schools in Racine County, share resources to serve students from all faiths and backgrounds.

 Catholic Archdiocese of Milwaukee